zuozhenggh/learning-library/data-management-library/database/21c/fundamentals/setup/setup-adb.md

 3. Under the **User Information** tab, click the **Copy** button to copy your User OCID.
       ![](./images/copy-user-ocid.png " ")

-4. Create your auth token using the command below substituting your actual *user id* for the userid below.  *Note: If you already have an auth token, you may get an error if you try to create more than 2 per user*
+4. Create your auth token using the command below substituting your actual *user OCID* for the userid below.  *Note: If you already have an auth token, you may get an error if you try to create more than 2 per user*

       ````
       <copy>